Chao-Xi/jxazurebook/docs/az104/11monitor.md

 ### Chatgpt summary

-1. Azure Monitor and Service-Specific Insights:
+1. **Azure Monitor and Service-Specific Insights**:
    - Azure Monitor incorporates service-specific monitoring features called Insights for different resources.
-   - VM Insights monitors virtual machines and scale sets, requiring a Log Analytics workspace and the Log Analytics agent.
+   - **VM Insights monitors virtual machines and scale sets, requiring a Log Analytics workspace and the Log Analytics agent**.
-   - Network Insights monitors virtual networks and works with Network Watcher if enabled in the region.
+   - Network Insights monitors **virtual networks and works with Network Watcher if enabled in the region**.
-   - Container Insights monitors containers or AKS clusters, needing a Log Analytics workspace and an agent for containers.
+   - Container Insights **monitors containers or AKS clusters, needing a Log Analytics workspace and an agent for containers**.
-   - Application Insights monitors application code and requires an Application Insights resource and instrumented code.
+   - Application Insights monitors application code and requires an **Application Insights resource and instrumented code**.

 2. **Azure Cloud Sandbox Demonstration**:
-   - Inside the Azure Cloud Sandbox, various resources like storage accounts, network interfaces, virtual networks, and virtual machines can be used to explore and enable Azure Monitor Insights.
+   - Inside the Azure Cloud Sandbox, various resources like **storage accounts, network interfaces, virtual networks, and virtual machines can be used to explore and enable Azure Monitor Insights.**
-   - The Azure Monitor service provides Insights for different resources like applications, virtual machines, networks, and containers.
+   - The Azure Monitor service provides Insights for different resources **like applications, virtual machines, networks, and containers**.
    - Enabling Insights for specific resources involves selecting and creating a Log Analytics workspace or related resources.

 3. **Azure Monitor Insight Capabilities:**
    - VM Insights provides performance data, maps, and dependencies for virtual machines.
-   - Network Insights offers information on connectivity, traffic flow logs, and the ability to create connection monitors.
+   - Network Insights **offers information on connectivity, traffic flow logs, and the ability to create connection monitors**.
    - Further information and categorization of traffic can be obtained from specific network resources.
-   - Container Insights provides monitoring capabilities for containers and AKS clusters.
+   - **Container Insights provides monitoring capabilities for containers and AKS clusters**.
    - Application Insights focuses on monitoring application code to gain insights into resource performance.

 4. Understanding Azure Monitor Insights: